 activities that affect the exercise scenario.

-designed to orient participants to new or updated plans, policies,
+to orient participants to new or updated plans, policies, or procedures

-or procedures through informal discussions.
-Seminar exercises are
+through informal discussions.
+Seminar exercises are often used to

 walks through a scenario and the courses of action a school will need

 to take before, during, and after an emergency to lessen the impact